-The Traffic Division of the County of Hawai‘i Department of Public Works manages over 9,907 street lights, each of which is operated by light-sensing cells.
+The Traffic Division of the County of Hawai‘i Department of Public Works manages over 10,165 street lights, only for the island of Hawai‘i, each of which is operated by light-sensing cells.
 Two things can happen with these lights.
 Bulbs can burn out and the light is off or, the sensor can malfunction and the light remains lit all day.
 Public Works needs your help locating these street lights so they can be repaired.

 The street light pole number.
 It is easily spotted from a car.
 It is a large silver number located six to seven feet up on the street light pole.

 - If you know the street or highway name and a well-known landmark, this is also helpful.